-The official morning register closes at 9.45am.
-Pupils arriving between 8.25 and 9.45 will be given a late register code (the 'L' mark).
+The official morning register closes at 9:30am.
+Pupils arriving between 8:25am and 9:30am will be given a late register code (the 'L' mark).
 This does count as a present mark towards their attendance as they have arrived before the official closing time of the morning register.

-Where a pupil arrives after 9.45am, they will be given an unauthorised late register code (the 'U' mark).
+Where a pupil arrives after 9:30am, they will be given an unauthorised late register code (the 'U' mark).
 This counts as an absence mark towards their attendance as they have arrived after the official closing time of the morning register.

-Pupils who are regularly late to school can expect to receive a consequence in line with the Behaviour Policy (see section on Punctuality).
-If pupils need support with their punctuality, we would encourage them or their parents to get in contact with an appropriate member of staff in school (see Key Staff section).
+Pupils who are regularly late to school will be supported to understand the barriers to punctuality and strategies will be put in place to overcome these with their families.
+Where circumstances arise that may impact on a pupil's attendance or punctuality, we would encourage them or their parents to get in contact with an appropriate member of staff in school (see Key Staff section).